crossfield/streak-android-sdk/README.md

 This lightweight and open-source SDK implements a best-practices PrePlay Streak game integration.

 ## Overview

+  This code repository will help you to integration a PrePlay Streak game into your Android application.
+  To use it, you must have an `app id` provided by PrePlay.
+If you don't have one, please get in touch at contact@preplaysports.com

+  The main goal of this repository is to simplify your life with the integration of a PrePlay Streak game.
-  This SDK contains an Android Activity used to host a WebView pointing to your game.
+  So, to make it easy, this SDK contains an Android Activity used to host a WebView pointing to your game.
+  If you want, you can use your own implementation, it's not mandotory to use this one.

+  If you have any issue, be free to open an issue / pull request.

+  The code is located on https://github.com/preplay/streak-android-sdk

 ## Getting Started